mumubebe/pq/README.md

 # pq
-pq is a Python command-line JSON processor - **almost** like jq, but using Python
+pq is a Python command-line JSON processor - **almost** like jq, but using Python focusing on simplicity and convenience with familiar syntax.

 ```
 python -m pip install git+https://github.com/mumubebe/pq.git